satwiksai2002/DS-ALGO/README.md

 * Θ(n!)
 #### The further down the list we go, the quicker the functions grow as data set sizes increase.
 As a result, a smaller Big O notation is ideal to achieve.

+## Contributing

+If you have suggestions for how IEEE-IIITSricity.github.io could be improved, or want to report a bug, open an issue!
+We'd love all and any contributions.

+For more, check out the [Contributing Guide](CONTRIBUTING.md).